-I'm not one of those who started coding super early, I didn't really start until college.
-However, I do remember fondly some classes I had in elementary school that taught us Logo.
+I didn't really seriously started coding until college, but I do remember fondly some classes I had in elementary school that taught us Logo.

 At the moment it can turn Logo code like this: